ctrl-alt-dtl/PMA-Labs/Chap5/README.md

 ## Lab 5-1

-## Analyze the malware found in the file *Lab05-01.dll* using only IDA Pro (*Ghidra).
+## Analyze the malware found in the file *Lab05-01.dll* using only IDA Pro (or Ghidra).
 The goal of this lab is to give you hands-on experience with IDA Pro\*.

 *I'm actually using IDA Free, not Pro.